brunof99/Data-Driven-Health-Insights/README.md

 ## Project Objectives
 The project will be divided into 4 subprojects, with the following goals:

-1. Introduction, cleaning and preprocessing data (Data Preparation & Introduction Notebook).
+1. Cleaning and preprocessing data (Data Preparation Notebook).
 2. Explore patterns and trends in patient data (Exploratory Data Analysis Notebook).
 3. Create predictive models for in-hospital mortality (Predicting Hospital Mortality Notebook).
 4. Identify high-risk patient subgroups for adverse events (Clinical Risk Stratification Notebook).